 Bayes’ Theorem

-Bayes' Theorem allows us to calculate the probability of a specific event A, based on the information we have about event B. $$ p(A|B) = \frac{ p(A) \cdot p(B|A) }{ p(B) } $$
+Bayes’ theorem provides a systematic way to compute the probability of a given event A by incorporating available information about another event B. $$ p(A|B) = \frac{ p(A) \cdot p(B|A) }{ p(B) } $$

-- p(A|B) and p(B|A) are conditional (posterior) probabilities
+- p(A|B) and p(B|A) are conditional probabilities (posterior probabilities)

 How does conditional probability work?
-Conditional probability p(A|B) represents the likelihood of event A occurring, given that event B has already occurred.
+The conditional probability p(A|B) represents the probability that event A occurs, given that event B has already occurred.

 A practical example